mpalad2/AssortedActivitiesWebsite/README.md

 This is a website created as an assignment for web programming in Fall 2020.
 It has an index and three different activities.
 One is a reporting payroll, another is playing a guess the numbers game with five chances, and the final one is a matching game with a timer.

+DISCLAIMER: The images for the matching game do not belong to me; they belong to a game called Genshin Impact.